19hours/sg-statutes/Acts/Maintenance of Parents Act.md

 [37/2010 wef 15/03/2011]

-(3) The President and every deputy President of the Tribunal shall possess the qualifications required for a District Judge under section 9(3) of the Subordinate Courts Act [Cap.
+(3) The President and every deputy President of the Tribunal shall possess the qualifications required for a District Judge under section 9(3) of the State Courts Act or be a District Judge appointed under section 9(1) of that Act [Cap.
 321].

 [37/2010 wef 15/03/2011]

+[Act 5 of 2014 wef 07/03/2014]

 (3A) A deputy President of the Tribunal shall have and may exercise and perform all the powers, duties and functions of the President of the Tribunal conferred by this Act, subject to such limitations as the President may think fit to impose.